 - 1 red onion, cut in half pole to pole, then sliced thinly into half moons

-- about 3/4 cup red wine vinegar
+- about 3/4 cup red wine vinegar, a mild one, or another vinegar of your choice

 - 1/4 teaspoon black peppercorns